Pango, CSS and Application

 // Pango font description to CSS style string

-// Returned string is owned by the caller.
-The caller should free it when it becomes useless.
+// The returned string is owned by the caller.
+The caller should free it when it is no longer needed.

 char*